smcclab/nime25/review.md

 **Reviewers** are peers within the NIME community who assess submissions on the basis of quality.
 In general, all NIME submissions are assigned three reviewers to gather a range of perspectives.
 Reviewers generally have experience presenting or publishing in the NIME conference or related scholarly venues or events and have experience (e.g., completing graduate studies) that objectively qualify them in peer evaluation.

 **Meta-reviewers** are experienced NIME scholars and artists with considerable domain knowledge and reviewing experience.
 Meta-reviewers consider the reviewers' perspectives and their own assessment of a submission to _make an acceptance recommendation to the track chairs_.
-Meta-reviewers do not simply _average_ reviwers' scores but can engage the reviewers in discussion as well as contribute their own perspective to reach a consensus and ensure that feedback to authors is appropriate.
+Meta-reviewers do not simply _average_ reviewers' scores but can engage the reviewers in discussion as well as contribute their own perspective to reach a consensus and ensure that feedback to authors is appropriate.

 ## A community perspective for NIME reviews